jonfuller/jonfuller.github.io/_posts/2014-06-04-ruby-lines.md

 You might be thinking: "Just type `rails c`, duh!"

-And I would tell you I don't do rails... _on principle_!
+And I would tell you I don't do Rails... _on principle_!

 I picked up a trick a couple years ago that lets me automate this process and give me a nice `rails c` like console... and it's only 3 lines of code.